Yienx/Python_Basics_Practice/README.md

 # Python_Basics_Practice

-This is a practice file on Python Basic for Data Science.
+This directory contains practice exercises in Python, Pandas and Pandas DataFrame